maheetha/Classy2017/README.md

 BRCA.TP53.exp -- EXP data for TP53 from BRCA Cancer Data

+TP53.bedfile -- a sample bed file

+Note: the BRCA.TP53.cna contains all samples from the BRCA cancer type, however, the bedfile contains only TP53.
+When you run intersect_bed_cna.sh, please make sure that the intersected file only has TP53.

-The directory also contains supplementary files:
+The directory also contains optional supplementary files:

-bed_file -- a sample bed file

-MuSic_Matrix -- a matrix provided by MuSic that can tell us which cancer types to aggregate data from.
+MuSic_Matrix_Test -- a matrix provided by MuSic that can tell us which cancer types to aggregate data from.
 This is completely optional, and was the method we used to filter our data for irrelevant noise.

 trainingdata -- this is the training data that one could use for classification